ybs294000/SalaryScope/README.md

   - Country
 - Resume scoring based on experience, education, and skills
 - Uses spaCy NLP + rule-based extraction (regex + phrase matching)
+- Handles unstructured resume text and converts it into structured model-ready input
 - Extracted features are passed to the selected model for prediction
 - Supports both Model 1 and Model 2 pipelines